“His evocative interpretations, shaped by a refined music taste, have broadened the horizons of piano literature…”

 In the 2018/2019 season, in which virtuoso Pogorelich celebrated both his 60th birthday and 40 years of his career, the Japanese state broadcaster NHK completed a feature-length documentary dedicated to the cult pianist, filmed at the historic sites of the town of Nara, which that year celebrated 20 years on UNESCO’s World Heritage List.

 In August 2019, Ivo Pogorelich released his first studio recording in 20 years for Sony Classical record label.
 The album includes two sonatas by Ludwig van Beethoven – No. 22, Op.
 54, and No. 24, Op.
-78, and Sergei Rachmaninoff’s Second Piano Sonata Op.
+78, and Sergei Rachmaninoff’s The Second Piano Sonata Op.
 36. Maestro Pogorelich has chosen these works to explore the profound influence of Beethoven’s revolutionary compositional techniques on a later generation of composers.
+On the recent album published for Sony Classical on February 2022, he presented a selection of Frédéric Chopin’s late masterworks: Nocturne Op.
+48, No. 1, Nocturne Op.
+62, No. 2, Fantaisie Op.
+49 and Piano Sonata No. 3 in B minor Op.
+58.

-His concert activity in the upcoming 2021/2022 season includes performances on the stages of Europe and the North America, where maestro Pogorelich is to play the programme entirely devoted to the music of Frédéric Chopin.
+Maestro Pogorelich’s concert activity in the current 2022/2023 Season includes performances on the stages of Europe and the Far East, where he is to play a different recital programmes as well as the piano concertos with the orchestras.